dt-developers/tadhack-2022-5geeeeeee/README.md

 I keep dabbling in engines of old, and am happy to learn more on the go, so this time I decided to start building a doom like engine!
 Please don't go to close to the walls, I still have to figure out how to effectively transfer data from a texture to the screen.

-This complete thing works by using [ray marching]() aka, it shots rays for all columngs of the display and sees where it hits.
-Smart people have invented [BSPs]() for optimizing the amount of calculations to be done.
+This complete thing works by using [ray casting](https://en.wikipedia.org/wiki/Ray_casting) aka, it shots rays for all columngs of the display and sees where it hits.
+Smart people have invented [BSPs](https://en.wikipedia.org/wiki/Binary_space_partitioning) for optimizing the amount of calculations to be done.
 I did not use them.

 Instead all columns will check all walls (represented as lines) if their ray shot collides with the line.
 If there is a collection it is determined if it was in the texture, or if it was outside.
 Based on a successfull hit, the distance of that intersection can be determined.
 The inverse of that distance is then used for the hights of the wall.